Kochera/RUBIC/README.md

 # PsychoPy Add-On
-This tool is used to create onset files quickly and easily even being able to create an entire experiments onset files with a single click of a button.
-It is also used to output the time series using these onset files.
+This tool is used to create onset files quickly and easily even being able to create an entire experiments onset files with a single click of a button so long as the data is organized in the BIDS format.
+It is also used to output the time series utilizing fslmeants.
+All onset files are stored in the Onset_Files directory within the project.
+All of the Time Series are ouputted into files stored in the Time_Series directory in the project.

 ## Installation
 Installing this application has two parts.
 Installing Kivy, and then all of the other dependecies.